-I recently sat down to lunch with a millennial.
+I recently sat down to lunch with a younger millennial.
 I originally met this young man through a church mentoring program a few years ago.
 From day one, I’ve known that he was destined for great things.
 My intuition wasn’t far off.
 Less than a year out of college, he’s employed by the “Best Bank in America” according to American Banker Magazine and he’s already moving upward in a rapidly growing niche-lending environment.

 He invited me to join him at their in-house, atrium-style cafe, complete with a daily hot bar and made-to-order sandwiches.
 As I looked around, the culture of this place was vibrant—it was young, ambitious, and full of life.
 It was a millennial’s heaven.